Children’s Bereavement Summer Camps

 Camp Angel Wings is a two-day bereavement camp for children and teens, ages 6 through 15, who are grieving the loss of a loved one.
 Activities include swimming, focused arts and crafts and small discussion groups that can help children and teens explore their many thoughts and feelings about grief.

 Camp Stepping Stones is for children ages 6 to 18 and their families who have experienced the death of someone important.
 It's a space for parents/caregivers and kids to connect with other grieving families, to honor and remember those who have died, and have some fun.
 With COVID safety precautions in mind, camp will be mostly virtual with weeklong programming and the option to participate in the in-person, outdoor family activity at the Glen Urquhart School campus in Beverly, MA.
-Registration is now open for Summer 2021.
+Registration is open as of April 19th for 2022.

 Tapawingo, Sweden, Maine